Serving Gogebic, Iron and Ontonagon Counties

 May 24, 2019

 WAKEFIELD, Mich. — Marilyn Rhea Karling, 84, passed in peace Wednesday, May 22, 2019.
 Marilyn was preceded in death by her parents, William and Linda Karling and all of her brothers and sisters.
 She was a beloved aunt, sister, sister-in-law, daughter and friend and took great joy in her family, walking, biking and cheering on the Wakefield Cardinals (where she was awarded the “Super Fan Award”) and then Bessemer Speedboys (after moving to Bessemer — she believed you had to represent your home town).
-Marilyn was a wonderful human being...
+Marilyn was a wonderful human being that wa...
 Full story

 • Bessemer school board hopes for continuing bond levy